This free launching math workshop unit of study is designed to help you get a workshop approach started in your classroom.

-- It provides students with manageable pieces of instruction.
+- Provides students with manageable pieces of instruction

-- It wraps up with a discussion and review of the new skill that is being taught.
+- Wraps up with a discussion and review of the new skill that is being taught

 Students need to understand expectations so that you can have meaningful and uninterrupted conferences with your math learners.
 You also need to be able to observe your learners closely to determine misconceptions or misunderstandings.

-Use the lessons we’ve laid out below to help guide you through setting up a workshop format in your classroom for math.
+Use the lessons below to guide you through setting up a workshop format in your classroom.
 Because this unit is designed to build the foundation of your math workshop, the lessons will not necessarily address math skills and standards.

-Math Mini-Lesson – After your warm up, you will move on to your mini-lesson.
-This might be a review of a previously taught math concept, or it might be a new skill or standard.
+- Math Mini-Lesson – After your warm up, you will move on to your mini-lesson.
 You will present a 5 to 15 minute mini-lesson that focuses on that specific concept or skill.